Thermal dilepton production in collisional hot QCD medium in the presence of chromo-turbulent fields: Results and discussions

 Fig.~\ref{fig:M1all} shows the dilepton yields in presence of collisional terms as a function of transverse momentum $p_T$ for $M=1$ GeV.
-The yields are plotted for different values of the jet-quenching parameter, $\hat{q}/T^3\equiv Q$.
-It is observed that the presence of collisional terms increases the dilepton yield considerably, compared to the equilibrium case, represented by $\delta f = 0$, throughout the $p_T$ regime.
-Note that, with $Q=10$, there is an increase of $\sim26\%$ at $p_T=0.5$ GeV and $\sim92\%$ at $p_T=2.5$ GeV for $M=1$ GeV.
-The increase in the dilepton yield is notably high for large invariant masses.
-For e.g., at $p_T=1.5$ GeV and with $Q=20$, we observe $\sim15\%$ increase in the yield for $M=0.5$ GeV; while, for the same parameters, we observe $\sim84\%$ increase for $M=2$ GeV.
-It can be noted that the contribution due to collisional terms decreases with the increase of $\hat{q}/{T^3}$.
-For $M=1$ GeV and at $p_T=1.5$ GeV, we observe $\sim55\%$ enhancement in the yield with $Q=10$ and $\sim18\%$ with $Q=30$.
-These trends are the same as those observed in the case of collisionless hot QCD medium in the presence of chromo-turbulent fields~\cite{Chandra:2016dwy}.
-The enhancement is more prominent in the high $p_T$ regime, which indicates that these non-equilibrium effects are more dominant at high $p_T$.
+The yields are plotted for different values of the jet-quenching parameter, $\hat{q}/T^3\equiv Q$. {It is observed that the presence of collisional terms increases the dilepton yield considerably, compared to the equilibrium case (represented by $\delta f = 0$).
+Note that, with $Q=10$, there is an increase of $\sim 31.8\%$ at $p_T=1.5$ GeV and $\sim145\%$ at $p_T=2.5$ GeV for $M=1$ GeV.
+It can be noted that the increment due to collisional terms decreases with the increase of $Q$.
+For $M=1$ GeV and at $p_T=2$ GeV, we observe $\sim46\%$ enhancement in the yield with $Q=20$ and $\sim30\%$ with $Q=30$.
+We observe that the effect of collisional terms is more prominent in the high $p_T$ regime, which indicates that these non-equilibrium effects are more dominant at high $p_T$.
 This is due to the fact that high $p_T$ particles are produced predominantly during the initial stages of QGP evolution.
-We observe a marginal difference in the yields even at low $p_T$, which is indicative of the fact that these effects remain significant throughout the evolution of the plasma.
+In the case of lower $p_T$, we observe a marginal decrease in the yields, which is indicative of the fact that these effects remain significant throughout the evolution of the plasma.}

 Now, we study the strength of these collisional effects to the equilibrium dilepton yield by constructing a ratio as given below,